Last Updated on

 How good are your squatting legs?
 While the western throne is becoming more widespread, the Asian squatter still exist to haunt westerners, who have never experienced one before.
 In fact, two-thirds of the world still uses these toilets.
 It doesn’t hurt to be prepared.
 If you’ve never used one, this video and guide will show you how to use a squat toilet and give you more insight, into a revered toilet which may give you the heebie-jeebies.

-Contents for Toilet Guide: How to Use a Squat Toilet (VIDEO)
+Table of Contents: Toilet Guide: How to Use a Squat Toilet (VIDEO)

 What is an Asian squat toilet?